knative/eventing/docs/planning/sprintplanning.md

 - Decide estimation technique (story points on fibonacci, t-shirt size etc) - We will get to this later if the team feels it is needed.
 - How to automate project boards with Prow and issue labels?
-- If the above process works for next couple of releases and team likes it then we move to a 2 week sprint model rather than 6 weeks.